Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

         * pluginName: the Name of the SpiraApp - used to help with SpiraApp debugging
         * key: string of the storage item's key
         * productId: integer for the product id
-        * success: success callback function, with the storage value returned
+        * success: success callback function
-        * failure: failure callback function
+        * failure: failure callback function (failure is not necessarily called if the item(s) were not deleted, but instead when a more serious error has occured)

     ??? note "storageDeleteProductUser(pluginGuid: string, pluginName: string, key: string, productId: number, successFunction, failureFunction)"
         Deletes a product level storage item for a user.
 Matched by the key, the passed in product id, and the currently logged in user.
 This is destructive operation that cannot be reverted.